Getting started with the Firefox for Android tablet browser

-- Home screen: Tapping the address bar brings up your home screen, where you can access your bookmarks, reading list, tabs you've synchronized with other devices, and your most visited sites.
+- Bring up your home screen: Tapping the address bar brings up your home screen, where you can access your bookmarks, reading list, tabs you've synchronized with other devices, and your most visited sites.

-- Search: Search the Web, your bookmarks, history or open tabs, all in one place.
+- Start searches: Search the Web, your bookmarks, history or open tabs, all in one place.
 Just enter your search and Firefox will match the results as you type.

-- Web address: Enter the address for a website you want to visit.
+- Enter a Web address: Enter the address for a website you want to visit.

 Firefox for Android lets you open multiple tabs on your tablet.
 Your open tabs will appear across your tab strip above the toolbar.